diggerhq/docs-site/docs/overview/digger-vs-other.md

 ## Simplified services by AWS

-**AWS Elastic Beanstalk** is a platfrom-as-a-service by AWS, their answer to Heroku.
-It was released in 2011 and did not change much since then.
-It is completely segregated from other AWS services and does not take advantage of modern technologies like containers or serverless.
-If you need a PaaS there there is little reason to choose Beanstalk over Heroku or Digital Ocean today.
+**AWS Elastic Beanstalk** is the original platfrom-as-a-service by AWS, their answer to Heroku in 2011.
+It did not change much since then.
+Beanstalk is completely segregated from other AWS services and does not take advantage of modern technologies like containers or serverless.
+If you need a PaaS there there is little reason to choose Beanstalk over Heroku, AWS AppRunner or Digital Ocean today.

+**AWS AppRunner** is a newer platform-as-a-service by AWS that support containers and zero-configuration CI/CD, similar to Heroku today.
+Like Heroku it is a black box that does not give you control over the internals, so you will need to rebuild your stack eventually.
+That's not the case with Digger because it generates Terraform and allows you to customise it.
+AppRunner costs 50% more compared to ECS Fargate that both Digger and AppRunner use under the hood to run containers.
+And you can configure Digger to use even more cost-effective options like docker-compose on EC2.

 **AWS Amplify** is a frontend-centric service by AWS, similar to Netlify or Vercel.
 Just like these tools, Amlify is great if your project is small and mostly front-end.